Analysis | Delta Variant Hurt Southwest Airlines. Is Disney World Next?

 As recently as May — after Disney was finally able to reopen its two California theme parks — the average analyst estimate called for more than $120 million of operating profit from parks, experiences and consumer products for the latest quarter, according to data compiled by Bloomberg.
 Analysts now expect just $41 million for that unit when Disney reports earnings Thursday after the close of trading.
 Projections for the current period have also slipped as they await Chapek’s insights on the call later.
 This portion of the business includes Disney’s cruises, the first of which since early 2020 set sail this week to the Bahamas.
 (Disney has relaxed the cancellation fee schedule for sailings through January 2022.)

 The worsening profit outlook may have to do with the higher costs many businesses have complained about this earnings season stemming from inflation and Covid-mitigation measures.
 But revenue forecasts for the parks have come down, too, suggesting concern that the recovery will hit speed bumps.
-So far, airport data don’t point to many families second-guessing vacations, with 2.17 travelers passing through Transportation Security Administration checkpoints on Sunday, 82% of the total for the same date in 2019.
+So far, airport data don’t point to many families second-guessing vacations, with 2.17 million travelers passing through Transportation Security Administration checkpoints on Sunday, 82% of the total for the same date in 2019.
 That said, Morning Consult’s weekly tracker does reveal a modest pullback in the number of U.S. adults who say they’re comfortable visiting an amusement park, getting on an airplane and traveling in general.
 And Southwest Airlines Co. said Thursday that it’s seeing increased cancellations this month, citing the delta variant.

 Disney’s parks were the bright spot in the company’s last earnings report, as subscriber gains slowed for its streaming-TV platform Disney+.
 The bright spot this time may be a business that investors have trouble viewing as particularly attractive these days: the highly profitable cable-TV networks.